 Consider adding a weighting to each risk factor to produce a risk index

 Not all risk factors will be equally important.
 Many IA units therefore use some process of weighting risk factors to give a higher score to those factors considered most important (for example materiality or management concerns).
-Having added a weighting factor, the score for risk factors and weighting score need to be multiplied to produce a numeric risk index.
+Having added a weighting factor, which could be developed in a workshop with management, the score for risk factors and weighting score need to be multiplied to produce a numeric risk index.
 The risk index can then be used to identify audit objects with high medium and low priority.
 The following example shows how this would apply in the example shown for risk factors.